AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 Once this template is finalized, we recommend building exemplar sub-workflows that display drifting gratings, natural images and movies, and running the detection of change task.
 The modularity of Bonsai will allow us to copy/paste those worflows into the template while developing a new task.

-### Components to develop and integrate

-COLIN/QUINN : Describe the missing pieces.
-  - External interfacing
-    - Messaging to and from Bonsai to enable interaction with BehaviorMon, WSE and MouseDirector.
-  - Additional Hardware Interfaces
-    - Implement DAQ digital input
-    - Enhanced encoder
-  - Determine output file formats
-    - Bonsai must produce an experimental record (similar to the current pkl file)

 ### Proposed strategy

-COLIN/QUINN : Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
+Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
 This will allow us to avoid accelerated integration timelines and an efficient development.
+Importantly, our system should be backward compatible: Hardware and software should be functional with both camstim and bonsai-based system.

 #### **Phase 0 :** Bonsai pilot + Report + Build plan
 The purpose and content of this report.